Why use your iPhone as Motorcycle GPS?

 7. Overheating & Vibrations

-When using your iPhone intensively and in direct sunlight it is possible that your iPhone overheats.
+When using your iPhone intensively, in direct sunlight, without sufficient airflow to get rid of the heat, it is possible that your iPhone overheats.
 This results in a warning message on your screen and your open apps to stop until your iPhone is cooled, effectively rendering your iPhone useless for a period that usually lasts about 15 minutes.

 As for vibrations.
 I’ve had some questions about this.
 To be short, I’ve never had any problems with it, nor did I receive any reports about an iPhone being damaged because of vibrations on the motorcycle.